ing-bank/lion/docs/fundamentals/node-tools/web-test-runner-advanced-perf/overview.md

 `performance` reads a named Performance Timeline entry.
 Specify `entryName` and `entryType`; `measure` entries use their duration and other entry types use their start time.

-`paint` measures from the start of the benchmark operation to the next rendered frame.
+`paint` measures from immediately before fixture creation through a completed paint boundary.
 It requires Chromium.

 ### Reporting and Budgets